 Alternatively, I like to tie my garlic into bundles of 10 to 12, and hang it bulb-side up to dry in my shed.
 The shed has good air circulation when the windows are left open, it is shady inside and conditions are dry.
 I leave my garlic like this for at least 4 to 6 weeks, then check for any moisture.
 To do so, I like to cut one clove off at the stem and touch the centre of the hard stem.
 If it feels moist, I leave the remainder of the bulbs to continue drying.
 If it feels fully dry, then I test a few more.
 If they all show signs of being fully dry, they are ready for the next step.

 After all your garlic is cured and dry and the skins are papery, cut the stems, leaving the bottom 2 inches intact and trim the roots.

 Store your garlic in a cool, dry location, like a cold room, cool closet, or in an insulated and unheated garage.
 Use mesh or paper bags or mesh or wire baskets.
 If properly cured, they will keep for most of the winter.

 If you love garlic, I highly recommend growing it in your own garden.
-It is one of the easiest vegetables to grow and once it’s planted, will reward you with continuous harvests throughout its life cycle.
+It is one of the easiest vegetables to grow and once planted, will reward you with continuous harvests throughout its growth cycle.
 If you’re short on space, pop a few cloves into your perennial borders.
 They will grow just about anywhere.